teouch/fbl-probs/README.md

 stake.X2: unit stake for a draw/away

+PL: profit loss on that game

+CPL: cummulated profit loss

 Bookies odds are best market prices taken from oddschecker when the code is run

-for details on the model and unit staking please see: https://teouchanalytics.wordpress.com/
+for details on the model and unit staking system please see: https://teouchanalytics.wordpress.com/